 You can also look for scholarships using search websites like Scholly and FastWeb.
-Don’t forget to check local organizations as well — you might be surprised to find that your community bank or the big box store has money to give for local scholars.
+Don’t forget to check local organizations as well — you might be surprised to find that your community bank or local big box store has money to give.

 Applying for a large number of scholarships, no matter how small, can be a way to contribute significantly to your college funding plan.
 Even small amounts can add up to reduce your need to borrow for school.

-In order to help offset education costs, Arizona State University students can work part-time through the federal work-study program.
-Work-study guarantees a set amount of money to those who are eligible and who find qualifying jobs.
+In order to help offset education costs, Arizona State University students can work part time through the federal work-study program.
+Work-study guarantees a set amount of money to those who are eligible and can find qualifying jobs.

 This program works because your pay is partially covered by the work-study program, so employers can hire more students.
 There are jobs available on and off campus, and it’s even possible to find qualifying community service jobs.

-At Arizona State University, recipients can’t work more than 25 hours per week and they can’t work when they’re supposed to be in class.
+At Arizona State University, recipients can’t work more than 25 hours per week or when they’re supposed to be in class.
 You can search for jobs using ASU’s student employment search.